Educational workshops for middle and high school students

 For students in 6th and 5th grade

-Through the journey of Simone Veil, née Jacob, the children discover a French-Jewish family strongly attached to republican values, whose destiny changes during the Second World War.
-With the help of archival documents from the Jacob family, they address the history of the exclusion of Jews from France and then highlight the commitment of Simone Veil in the work of memory and the presence of the Righteous in the collective memory.
+Through the journey of Simone Veil, née Jacob, the children discover a French Jewish family strongly attached to republican values, whose destiny changed during the Second World War.
+Using archival documents from the Jacob family, they address the history of the exclusion of Jews from France and then highlight the commitment of Simone Veil in the work of memory and the presence of the Righteous in collective memory.

-Themes: Occupation, exclusion, antisemitism, deportation, The Righteous of France, European construction, memories.
+Themes: Occupation, exclusion, anti-Semitism, deportation, Righteous in France, European construction, memories.

 Historical periods: World War II, history of the present time.

-Themes: Deportation, art, music, literature, painting, the rise of Nazism, repressive policies of the French state (Indésirables), persecution of Gypsies.
+Themes: Deportation, art, music, literature, painting, the rise of Nazism, repression policy of the French state (Indésirables), persecution of Gypsies.

 Main activities: Group work on pictorial works, musical discovery and video excerpts in German, artistic reproduction, support with an educational booklet.